m-labs/ionpak/hardware/errata.md

 * to support different case designs, replace the holes on the connectors side with slots.
 One of the case designs requires holes whose center is at 11.5mm from the board edge.
 * review choice of external LED connector type and clearance
 * if using a non-polarized connector, change pinout so that connecting the LEDs the wrong way cannot cause damage
+* add 12V fan connector and on/off circuit (with optocoupler)
+* increase sencitivity to ~20fA / LSB